 You can find these offers along with many more on the NaNoWriMo member forum.

 A freebie for you

 50,000 words in 30 days is a lot, but doing a little planning ahead of time can increase your chances of success.
 My favorite tool for both planning & writing is Scrivener, and I’ve created a template to use for my own work.
 It’s designed with mystery novels in mind & contains lots of planning worksheets, as well as some tips & research links I find helpful.
-If you think it might be useful for you, you can download it here.
 If you’ve never worked with templates in Scrivener, this tutorial will help you out.

 What are you waiting for?
 You’ve got almost 2 weeks to plan your novel.

 Get on over to the NaNoWriMo website & get signed up.
 I’ll see you there!